How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 Determine Your Income

-Every budget starts by penning down the total net income you get to take home.
+Every budget starts by penning down the total net income (after-tax) you get to take home.
 Add up all possible sources of income you receive.
 This can be divided into two:

 - Variable Income: This income varies and depends on factors such as your performance.
 It includes bonuses, returns from investments, profit from side hustles, interest income, tips, etc. Since you can’t be sure of how much you’ll make in bonus, this will go into the variable income column.